-When history matching and assessing the uncertainty of predictions, it is important to establish credible bounds on the fault parameters and estimate the pre-history matching (prior) distributions of these parameters.
+Finally, when history matching and assessing the uncertainty of predictions, it is important to establish credible bounds on the fault parameters, and estimate the pre-history matching (prior) distributions of these parameters.
 These parameter assessments provide the basis of the estimated modelled parameter values and their distributions which underpin uncertainty quantification and risk assessments.
-In the case of a mature project where a numerical model with a strong history match exists, the influence of faults may already be assimilated by the model's hydraulic properties.
-Whether additional fault representation in such as model is required in such as case would depend on the nature of new information and the potential impacts and pathways.

-Sections 4.2 to 4.5 describe the methods currently used in groundwater modelling practice to parameterise and represent faults and outline the pros and cons associated with them.
+The following sections describe the methods currently used in groundwater modelling practice to parameterise and represent faults, and outlines the pros and cons associated with them.
 Because the representation of faults in groundwater models is an area of active research, these methods are evolving.
-Therefore, the modelling methods described briefly in the following sections represent the current state of modelling of groundwater flow systems with faults, and it is also possible that alternative approaches may be developed.
+Therefore, the modelling methods described briefly in the following sections, represent the current state of modelling of groundwater flow systems with faults and it is also possible that alternative approaches may be developed.